Why Channel 4 Blocks Access from Spain (And How VPNs Solve This)

 My5: The easiest UK streaming service to access from Spain.
 My5’s VPN detection is minimal, and registration is straightforward.

 Sky Go: More challenging.
 Sky Go has aggressive VPN detection and requires an active Sky subscription with a UK payment method.
+For detailed guidance on overcoming these obstacles, see our Sky Go abroad: Best VPNs for UK Streaming (2026) guide.
 Many expats find Sky Go frustrating to access abroad.

 For comprehensive coverage of accessing multiple UK streaming platforms, check our guide on watching ITV Hub and Channel 4 outside the UK.